hellmarbecker/blog/_posts/2022-06-05-druid-data-cookbook-counting-unique-visitors-for-overlapping-segments.markdown

 Hit `Apply` to add the new metric to the data model.

-We have to perform on more step to complete the data model.
+We have to perform one more step to complete the data model.
 I said above that we are not interested in the individual user id's, only the unique counts.
 Right now, `uid` is still in the data model.
 Let's get rid of that!

 Click on the `uid` column in the data model and delete it using the trashcan button on the right: